Ahead of "Giving Tuesday," AG Healey Releases Report on Charitable Donations in 2014

 Professional solicitors are paid by charitable organizations to solicit donations from the public and are required by statute to register with the AG’s Office.
 The Report on Professional Solicitations for Charity outlines the financial results reported by fundraisers and charities from campaigns conducted in Massachusetts during calendar year 2014.
 The report is published annually and is designed to assist residents in making informed decisions regarding their charitable giving by providing the public with information by calendar year on how much, on average, of every dollar raised by professional solicitors ends up with charities.

 There is no requirement that a minimum percentage or amount of funds donated through a professional solicitation campaign be passed on to the charity.
-The amount of donations going to the charity may vary widely and cannot be directly regulated by the Commonwealth.
+The amount of donations going to the charity may vary widely and, by virtue of Supreme Court decisions concerning First Amendment free speech rights, cannot be directly regulated by the Commonwealth.
 As a result, the AG’s Office issues this report as a source of information for consumers and a reminder that those seeking donations may be paid professional solicitors.

-In 2012, professional solicitors collected more than $266 million, which is $122 million less than in 2011.
-Of the amount collected by professional solicitors in 2012, about $91 million ended up with the actual charities.
-This means that, on average, only 34 cents of every dollar that a professional solicitor collected was returned to the charity.
-In 2011, an average of 49 cents of every dollar that a professional solicitor raised went back to the charity.
+In 2014, professional solicitors collected more than $543 million, which is more than $154 million more than collected in 2013.
+Of the amount collected by professional solicitors in 2014, more than $338 million ended up with the actual charities.
+This means that, on average, 62 cents of every dollar that a professional solicitor collected was directed to the charity.
+This reflects an increase over 2013, when an average of 47 cents of every dollar that a professional solicitor raised went back to the charity.

 In addition to looking at the results of the report, potential donors should consider asking basic questions when they are contacted by a professional solicitor, including: